tikv/sig-transaction/design/parallel-commit/parallel-commit-known-issues-and-solutions.md

 Currently in write CF, we use `encode(user_key)+commit_ts` as the key to write in RocksDB.
 When a key is rolled back, it doesn't has a commit_ts, so its commit_ts will be simply set to start_ts.
 This is ok as long as the commit_ts is a globally-unique timestamp like start_ts of transactions.
 However, things are different when we start to calculate commit_ts rather than using a TSO as the commit_ts.
 The keys of rollbacks and commits in write CF may collide, but usually we need to keep both.

-We have multiple ways to solve the problem ([In this document](https://docs.google.com/document/d/1ofa9zYdb0-UmFu-uDHDLft2-G4s2SI2TJRErNRDH7O0/edit?usp=sharing)).
-Currently our preferred solution is the Solution 3 in the document above: Adding Rollback flag to Write records.
+We have multiple ways to solve the problem (See [globally-non-unique-timestamps.md](globally-non-unique-timestamps.md)).
+Currently our preferred solution is the Solution 3 in that document: adding Rollback flag to Write records.
 When a Commit record and a Rollback record collides, we write the Commit record with a `has_rollback` flag to mark there is an overwritten rollback.

 The drawback is that in this way CDC will be affected.
 We need to distinguish the two cases: